Activity Logs

 Click the entry to see why it was blocked

-If you think it was blocked incorrectly, contact support with the log details
+If you think it was blocked incorrectly, contact support with the log details or check Common Issues for known problems

 Scenario 3: Preparing for support